jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> Loading required package: xml2
 ```

 The last time we used `rvest` we did so to get information about movie ticket sales by grabbing data from a table on the page.
 In this case we are using it for two purposes: to get the link of each PDF on the page to download and to get the address of each incident.
-Each year of data has it's own table with a link to the PDF and the street address of where the shooting took place.
+Each year of data has its own table with a link to the PDF and the street address of where the shooting took place.
 For years after 2012 it also includes some useful information about the shooting but we will not be using that information in this lesson.

 First we need to get the links of each PDF to download.
 Since links are simply a special type of text on the page, we can use a similar method to webscraping movie data to get all of the links.